iugamarian/links/README.md

 Note: You can also point JAVA_HOME to the folder of your JDK installations and then set the

 PATH variable to %JAVA_HOME%\bin.
 So when you want to change the JDK you change only the JAVA_HOME variable and leave PATH as it is.

+How to Set Windows File Associations to Open .JNLP Files
+Note:
+Each file type on your computer is associated with an application that runs it.
+Files of type JNLP are run by Java Web Start.
+It is possible for JNLP files to become associated with another application, causing it to open incorrectly.
+Because Java Web Start opens the search application, when the JNLP files are associated incorrectly, the search application cannot open.

+Document Details:
+To modify the file association to have JNLP files open with Java Web Start on a Windows XP, Windows 7/Windows Vista, Windows 8, or Windows 10 computer, follow the steps below:

+Windows 10:

+Go to the nhdeeds.com website, then click on Search County Records.

+Click to Accept Registry Disclaimer, then click the link to Launch the search application

+When prompted to open or save, choose save

+Navigate to the saved location to right-click on the saved .jnlp file and choose Open With

+Make sure there is a check-mark in the box that says Always use this app to open .jnlp files, then click More apps

+Scroll down to the bottom and select Look for another app on this PC

+Select the Java folder, (If you do not see Java, go back up one level to the c:/ drive and

+select Program Files(x86), then select the Java folder.
+If you do not have a Java folder here,

+you will want to go to www.java.com and download the latest version before continuing with these steps.)

+Double click the latest jre folder (example: jre7, jre1.8_191, etc)

+Double click the bin folder

+Double click the javaws application

+Click the Close button

+JNLP files will now open, by default, with Java Web Start

+Windows 7 and Vista:

+Click on Start and select Control Panel.

+In the top right corner of the Control Panel, select Category from the view by: pull down menu.

+Click the Programs link.

+Under Default Programs, click the Make a file type always open in a specific program link.

+Under the Name column, locate and select JNLP from the list of Extensions.

+Click the Change program button.

+From the Open With window, click the Browse... button..

+From the Open With... dialogue window, (This will typically open in the c:\Program Files directory)

+Select the Java folder, (If you do not see Java, go back up one level to the c:/ drive and select

+Program Files(x86), then select the Java folder.
+If you do not have a Java folder here, you will

+want to go to www.java.com and download the latest version before continuing with these steps.)

+Double click the latest jre folder (example: jre7, jre1.8_191, etc)

+Double click the bin folder

+Double click the javaws application

+Click the OK button.

+Click the Close button.

 # Microsoft Active Signal Resolution issues